-Through the coagulation process, certain contaminants will be removed from the water in conjunction with sedimentation, disinfection, and filtration processes.
+The coagulation process will remove certain contaminants from the water in conjunction with sedimentation, disinfection, and filtration processes.

 High-quality water is essential for economic, social, and health development.
 However, as the world’s population keeps growing, clean water supply is continually becoming a challenge.

 To curb this problem, processes like water coagulation are implemented.
-According to UN-Water, their research shows 50% of household water is not treated safely.
+However, UN-Water’s research shows that 50% of household water is not treated safely.

-In this blog, we will look at coagulation as a water treatment method, its importance, and the contaminants eliminated during the process.
+In this blog, we will look at what coagulation is (a water treatment method), its importance, and the contaminants eliminated during the process.

 Shortages in drinking water brought about water treatment.
 Research shows that about 0.4% of the 2.5% of freshwater is unsafe for drinking.

-Therefore, the main reason why water is treated is to eliminate contaminants so that the water is fit for drinking.
+Therefore, water is treated mainly to eliminate contaminants so that the water is fit for drinking.

 Examples of coagulants used in water treatment include iron and aluminum salts like ferric chloride, aluminum sulfate, and ferric sulfate.

 These chemicals aid in the removal of suspended solids from drinking water.
-They neutralize the water as they are made of positively charged molecules.
+They neutralize the water as they are made of positively charged molecules, and the suspended particles are negatively charged.

 Before we discuss how the coagulation process works, let us expound on the different types of coagulants and the forms in which they are used.